greenem-official/bodymass/README.md

 app
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+Vaadin application for body mass changing that only requires a Servlet 3.0 container to run.

 Workflow